Home > Investors > Annual Meeting > Information Circular > Board

 As a voice of all owners, and as owners themselves, our directors are compensated for their oversight, accountability, and stewardship of the Company.

-The following sections provide an overview of our director compensation program, including how compensation is delivered to our Chairman (including the legacy compensation arrangements in connection with his prior capacity as Executive Chairman) and the other non-executive directors, as well as their share ownership requirements.
+The following sections provide an overview of our director compensation program, including how compensation is delivered to our Chairman and the other non-executive directors, as well as their share ownership requirements.
 The term “non-executive directors” in this Circular refers to those directors who are not officers or employees of the Company.

 Non-Executive Director Compensation Structure